Menu

 Please for the love of Blarg, Start a Blog

-Skip the background and go to why
+Skip the background and go to the why

 I released a zine in September called “Your attention is sovereign”.
 As of today its been downloaded over 2.5k times – which I don’t think it too shabby at all for a self published PDF.
 If you want to read it you can download it here.
 It contains a collection of transcripts from my podcast Permanently Moved on the attention economy, social media, and device use.